dseguy/clearPHP/rules/no-incompilable.md

 Newer version of PHP may introduce backward incompatibilities.
 Preparing the code for them means the code will have to be adapted or dropped.

-Older version of PHP may not support all the current version.
+Older version of PHP may not support all the current version features.
 If backward compatibility is not important, support for such version will be dropped.
+This is normal behavior.

 ```php
 <?php